aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.records/emfpie/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.records/emfpie/
 ---

-The EMR_PIE record specifies a pie-shaped wedge bounded by the intersection of an ellipse and two <br/>            radials.
+**Summary:** The EMR_PIE record specifies a pie-shaped wedge bounded by the intersection of an ellipse and two <br/>            radials.
 The pie is outlined by using the current pen and filled by using the current brush.

 **Module:** [aspose.imaging.fileformats.emf.emf.records](/imaging/python-net/aspose.imaging.fileformats.emf.emf.records/)